cat8x8/safecrypt/README.md

 TLDR- its so simple a whale can use it.
 Just give the file name and it encrypts or decrypts automatically.
 Key is hard coded at compile time.
-Static links to libsodium- a well tested crypto lib !!
+Static link to libsodium- (a well vetted crypto lib) so you do not have to install libsodium !!

 # safecrypt (Windows CLI)